alvinwan/lstsq/README.md

 - `conv.py` -- Uses `conv_tf` to featurize, can use a number of filters including patches from original images
 - `vgg16.py` -- Standalone script, uses VGG16 nn to featurize, can output any layer from policy to conv.

 Below, we use 1000 episodes to gauge performance for both the least squares model and A3C.
 Statistics with a tilde ~ indicate the experiment is currently running.

+## Raw States

 For comparison, ridge regression on the raw pixels (downsampled, `84x84x3`) achieves the following:

 | Regularization | Train Acc |
 |----------------|-----------|